nassiramn/Genaptcha/README.md

 The script will navigate to Amazon, capture the CAPTCHA image, extract the text using the Gemini model, and attempt to solve the CAPTCHA.

+Keep in mind: Amazon.com may not display the CAPTCHA on the first try.
+To see the program in action, you may need to re-run it multiple times.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.